protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

 Combined with Arguments of Knowledge of Subvector Opening (AoK) with constant-size proofs, the Vector Commitment scheme can lead to an efficient construction of Proof of Space for decentralized usages.

-#### Proof of Space (PoS) protocols allow a client to verify that a server is storing intactly a file via a short communication challenge-response protocol.
+#### Proof of Space (PoS)
+PoS protocols allow a client to verify that a server is storing intactly a file via a short communication challenge-response protocol.
 More precisely, in a PoS protocol we have two main steps:
  - Initialization (Setup phase): on public input N, an advice A (eg, vector of random data) of size N is created and committed to.
  The advice is stored by the prover, while the verifier knows only a commitment to the advice.